Nickster28/MyMaret-Web/README.md

 # MyMaret-Web

-A Parse+React+Flux web dashboard for MyMaret newspaper configuration and analytics.
+A Parse+React+React-Router+Flux web dashboard for MyMaret newspaper configuration and analytics.
 Created with [Create React App](https://github.com/facebookincubator/create-react-app), a tool to get quickly set up with a React project.
 Create React App handles all of the compilation, linting, bundling, and more, but requires that certain files exist in the project - you can read about that, and view the complete Create React App guide, [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

 To start, run `npm install` to install all necessary packages, and then run

 `npm start`

 This will start serving the static HTML, CSS and JS and auto-reload on changes.
+The project supports the [Redux DevTools Chrome Extension](https://github.com/zalmoxisus/redux-devtools-extension) for easy debugging of app state.

 To bundle all files into production-ready HTML, CSS and JS, run